developmentseed/osm-seed/iD/README.md

 # iD Editor container

+osm-seed iD-editor has a communication with the osm-seed api, We set up iD editor in the port `8080` since we are using a specific container run the application.

+### Configuration

-To set up this container you have to follow the next steps:
+To set up this container, do the following:

-Do the following:
 * Log into your Rails Port instance - e.g. http://localhost
 * Click on your user name to go to your user page
 * Click on "my settings" on the user page